cincuranet/blog/_posts/2015-12-18-233538-win32-service-class-and-the-types.md

 ---
+title: |
-title: "Win32_Service class and the types"
+  Win32_Service class and the types
 date: 2015-12-18T12:38:00Z
 tags:
   - Best practice or not?